John the Baptist (Wickhambreaux, Kent)

 In this life we grow faint, if we do not sustain ourselves with food.
 If we do not drink, we are destroyed by thirst.
 If we stay awake too long, we faint.
 If we stand up for a long time, we grow tired, and sit; then, if we sit too long, our limbs go to sleep.
 And consider after this, that there is no stability in our body: childhood passes to boyhood, and boyhood to full growth; full growth bows to age, and age is ended by death.
 Truly our age stands in no stable place, but by as much as the body grows, so much are its days lessened.
 Everywhere in our life are faintness and weariness, and decay of the body; and yet every one desires that he may live long.
 What is it to live long, except to labour long?
 It happens to few in these days to live in good health for eighty years, and whatever he lives more than that, it is labour and sorrow to him, as the prophet said, "Evil are our days," - and the worse is, that we love them!
 This world so flatters very many, that they are unwilling to end this wretched life.
 A true and blessed life it will be, when we arise from death and reign with Christ.
 In that life there will be good days - yet not many days, but one, which knows no rising nor no ending; which no tomorrow follows, because no yesterday went before; but the one day will be for ever unending, without any night, without afflictions, without all the labours which we have just been speaking of in this sermon.
 This day and this life are promised to righteous Christians; may we be led to it by the merciful Lord who lives and reigns with the Father and the Holy Ghost ever without end.
 Amen.

 This is the end of a sermon by Ælfric for the feast of the Beheading of John the Baptist, kept on 29 August.
-Read the whole thing here.
+For these concluding paragraphs his source (as he tells us with his reference to 'Augustine the wise') is this sermon by St Augustine - though the theme is universal.
+You can read the rest of Ælfric's sermon here.
 Containing as it does strictures on the wickedness of women and the celebration of birthdays (!), it's not Ælfric at his most amiable; but these last two paragraphs are just beautiful writing.
 Cildhad gewit to cnihthade, and cnihthad to geðungenum wæstme; se fulfremeda wæstm gebyhð to ylde, and seo yld bið mid deaðe geendod.
 Or: On ðam life beoð gode dagas; na swa-ðeah manega dagas, ac an, se nat nænne upspring ne nane geendunge, ðam ne fyligð merigenlic dæg, forðan ðe him ne forestop se gysternlica.
 'No ends or beginnings, but one equal eternity.'

 Blessing for the feast of the Beheading of John the Baptist